Two months after she moved in, Leaf still wakes aware that she’s in a dead girl’s bed, in a dead girl’s room, in a dead girl’s house.

 Leaf’s brow is furrowed.
 “And… what do you guys think?”
 She looks at Glen and MG in particular, the other non-Kanto natives.

 Glen rubs his face, sighing.
-“It seems crazy.”
+“It’s hard to imagine.”

 Lizzy nods.
 “The Indigo League is larger than practically any other region in the world, definitely the biggest on the island.
 Who would be crazy enough to attack us?”